Far-right politics in Serbia: Political groups

 According to the Anti-Discrimination Act, it is illegal for neo-Nazi or fascist groups to organise or display fascist symbols.
-Organisations that were banned due to their far-right views usually reorganised under a different name, while organisations that had received legal measures have either moved underground or transformed their ideological image.
-The government of Serbia had declared Obraz a clerical-fascist organisation, while Nacionalni stroj, skinheads, Blood and Honour, and Rasonalisti were labelled as neo-Nazi.
+Organisations that were banned due to their far-right views usually reorganised under a different name, while organisations that have received legal sanctions have either moved underground or transformed their ideological image.
+The government of Serbia has declared Obraz a clerical-fascist organisation, while Nacionalni stroj, skinheads, Blood and Honour, and Rasonalisti were labelled as neo-Nazi.

 Organisations

 Blood and Honour

 Blood & Honour (Крв и част) was formed in Serbia in 1995.
 It cooperates with its UK-based counterpart.
 Ideologically oriented towards neo-Nazism, Blood & Honour has been operating as an unregistered and secret organisation in Serbia.'
 Combat 18 is its self-described "activist branch", while Blood & Honour also has chapters in Belgrade, Novi Sad, and Niš.
-The organisation has been regularly organising music concerts, it also takes part in neo-Nazi meetings abroad.
-Its members had meetings with the National Socialist Movement of Denmark.
+The organisation has regularly organised music concerts, and also takes part in neo-Nazi meetings abroad.
+Its members have had meetings with the National Socialist Movement of Denmark.
 The organisation is opposed to abortions, capitalism, and communism.'
 It also claimed that Jews are enemies of the "white race" and that they were responsible for the NATO bombing of Yugoslavia, a view that they also share with Obraz.

 I live for Serbia

 I Live for Serbia (Живим за Србију) is a far-right organisation that spreads anti-vax and nationalist views.
-Its views had been described as militaristic, while it was also opposed to LGBT rights.
+Its views had been described as militaristic, and it has also expressed opposition to LGBT rights.
 I Live for Serbia wants to repeal the law that made vaccination mandatory and declares its support for making all non-governmental organisations illegal.
 Jovana Stojković, a former member of Dveri, heads the organisation.'
 Stojković is a prominent anti-vaccination activist; she has claimed that vaccines cause autism, while also spreading misinformation regarding COVID-19.
 During the COVID-19 pandemic in Serbia, Stojković and her organisation opposed wearing protective masks.
 Due to her views, Stojković was detained several times, while the Court of the Regional Medical Chamber of Belgrade initiated a procedure to revoke her medical doctor licence in 2018.

 I Live for Serbia previously cooperated with the neo-fascist Leviathan Movement.
 They organised protests together and participated in a joint list in the 2020 parliamentary election.
-During the 2020 electoral campaign, I live for Serbia promoted antifeminist content.
+During the 2020 electoral campaign, I Live for Serbia promoted antifeminist content.
 Their electoral list did not pass the 3-percent threshold.
-I live for Serbia was later a part of the Sovereignists coalition, together with DJB and ZS.
+I Live for Serbia was later a part of the Sovereignists coalition, together with DJB and ZS.
 It participated in the 2022 general election but failed to win any seats.
 It was briefly part of the Healthy Serbia party in 2023.